chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

   - To deploy the data portal by kicking off a github action, you will need to [create a GITHUB_TOKEN](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with access to the corpora-data-portal repo (specifically the permission scope will need to include, admin:repo_hook, repo, workflow).
 Save the token as an environmental variable (GITHUB_TOKEN) in your terminal and enable SSO for it through github.

 - Once the deployment is in progress, let the team know in the same channel and also notify when the deployment is complete.
 Please include a quick note on the key new features/bug fixes for the team to help test.
 If the deployment fails, coordinate the fix.

+**On Thursday**:

+- Send a note to the #single-cell-ops Slack channel to see if there are any PRs that you should wait on before the `main` to `staging` push.
+- Once the deployment is in progress, let the team know in the same channel and also notify when the deployment is complete.
+Please write a quick note on the key new features/bug fixes for the engineering team to help test on staging.
+If the deployment fails, coordinate the fix.
+- Data Portal
+  - Continuous deployment is enabled in staging for the data portal, no further action is required to update.
+- Explorer
+  - Please follow the deployment instructions [here](https://github.com/chanzuckerberg/single-cell-infra/tree/main/terraform/modules/hosted-cellxgene#redeploying-the-application).
+  - Please manually test the cellxgene Explorer deployment, walking through the test cases in [this doc](https://docs.google.com/document/d/1nHdd8cDlmauv27oEemlMy_mEa0Dw7UMCp-w50IhNuK0/edit).

 #### Other responsibilities